svenkreiss/databench/v0.3/_sources/frontend_api.txt

 .. js:class:: Databench()

-.. js:attribute:: Databench.genericElements

-    :ref:`genericElements` are documented below.
+    The heart of this class are the :js:func:`Databench.emit` and :js:func:`Databench.on`.
+Use them in your own JavaScript code to communicate with the backend.

     .. js:function:: Databench.emit(signalName, message)

         :param string signalName: Name of the signal that is used to send the message.
         :param message: Message to send.

     .. js:function:: Databench.on(signalName, callback)

         :param string signalName: Name of the signal to listen to from the backend.
         :param function callback: Function that is called when a signal is received.

+    .. js:attribute:: Databench.genericElements

+        A set of generally useful elements that are documented right below.

 .. _genericElements: